manhhv87/yolo7_SeaDronesSee/README.md

 <br>
 SeaDronesSee is a large-scale data set aimed at helping develop systems for Search and Rescue (SAR) using Unmanned Aerial Vehicles (UAVs) in maritime scenarios.
 Building highly complex autonomous UAV systems that aid in SAR missions requires robust computer vision algorithms to detect and track objects or persons of interest.
 This data set provides three sets of tracks: object detection, single-object tracking and multi-object tracking.
 Each track consists of its own data set and leaderboard.

-This repository contains evaluation kits, code and model samples and links to the SeaDronesSee benchmark and evaluation webserver.

 ## Data Sets

-You can find the data sets on our webserver [here](https://seadronessee.cs.uni-tuebingen.de/dataset).
-Currently, we provide the following data sets:
+You can find the data sets on our webserver [here](https://seadronessee.cs.uni-tuebingen.de/dataset):

-Object Detection v2: 8,930 train images, 1,547 validation images, 3,750 testing images

 Object Detection: 5,630 train images, 859 validation images, 1,796 testing images